 Our students are a diverse and impressive group.
 They represent the many and varied ethnic and racial groups in Berkeley.
 Many are the first in their families to attend college and many are recent immigrants to the United States.
 They come from single-parent families and foster homes.
 They have had to deal with illness, poverty, unemployment and family dysfunction.
 Despite these challenges, they have excelled in school and are leaders in their communities.
 They are active in church and school groups, charitable activities and sports.
-Most of all, they show terrific promise and an overwhelming sense of hope for the future.
+Most of all, they show great promise and an overwhelming sense of hope for the future.
 They inspire all of us to reach beyond our circumstances and strive to be the best at whatever we do.

 1) High Hopes Scholarships: Each year, 20+ four-year need-based scholarships ($4,000 per year) awarded to Berkeley public high school students who will begin attending a 4-year college full-time in the Fall.
 Applicants must have a cumulative GPA over 2.5 in high school.
 Their high school work, including the courses they have taken and their extracurricular and outside activities, must demonstrate that they are ready for the challenge of college.
 These awards include individual mentoring and require recipients to be involved with BCF programs and events during their college years.
 High Hopes Scholars must remain enrolled full-time in college with a cumulative GPA over 2.25 to continue to receive these funds.

 2) The Berkeley High Class of 1951/BCF Scholarship.
 Applicants for the Class of 1951 award must have a cumulative GPA of at least 3.5 and must attend a 4-year college in the Fall on a full-time basis.

-As part of its emphasis on scholarships, the Berkeley Community Fund works with other programs, such as Bridge, RISE, and the Y Scholars Program, that help Berkeley public school students as early as 6th grade begin to envision, qualify for, and attain college admission Through these programs, we will identify and encourage Berkeley students to meet the eligibility requirements for the scholarships the Fund provides and to believe that a four-year college education is within their reach.
+As part of its emphasis on scholarships, the BCF works with college access programs such as Bridge, RISE, and the Y Scholars Program, that help Berkeley public school students as early as 6th grade begin to envision, qualify for, and attain college admission.
+Through these programs, we identify and encourage Berkeley students to meet the eligibility requirements for the scholarships we provide.